0xOvid/BotR_ClimbingCompetition/README.md

 2025-12-22
 - added matrix view to projects
 - found issues with routes, now that an additional one has been added - fixed was just an issue with indexing
+- added functionality for enabeling and disabelign leaderboard and matrix pages

 # Credits
 Mark for making everything